EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/running-l2-clients.rst

 means run nodes.

 .. note::
-  If you have an Ethereum on ARM image installed prior to May 2023 you need to install the clients manually.
+  If you have an Ethereum on ARM image installed prior to June 2023 you need to install the clients manually.
 Otherwise you can skip this step:

 .. prompt:: bash $

   sudo apt-get update
-  sudo apt-get install polygon-bor polygon-heimdall arbitrum-nitro starknet-juno starknet-papyrus optimism-l2geth optimism-op-geth optimism-op-node
+  sudo apt-get install polygon-bor polygon-heimdall arbitrum-nitro starknet-juno starknet-papyrus optimism-op-geth optimism-op-node

 Polygon
 -------